ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/work_opportunities_for_young_people/type_of_employment_opportunities_for_young_people.md

 * NS-SEC levels 5 and 6: higher working class
 * NS-SEC levels 7 and 8: lower working class

+Data is weighted using LFS probability weights.

+A formal statistical test shows that, compared with 2014, access to the higher professional class has become significantly different since 2018.

 ### Type of data
 Survey data